Reece Noi: Career

 Noi starred alongside Sophie Okonedo and Dougray Scott in ITV four-part drama Father And Son, playing Sean O'Connor on ITV1 in the spring of 2010.
 In 2011, he appeared in BBC law drama Silk.
 He then went on to play Levi in Sky Atlantic's Hit & Miss.

 In 2012, Noi appeared in ITV2 supernatural comedy Switch alongside former EastEnders star Lacey Turner.
-He featured on a number of popular UK roles before then appearing in Game of Thrones from 2014–2015 as an emancipated slave, called Mossador.
+He featured on a number of popular UK roles before then appearing in Game of Thrones from 2014 to 2015 as an emancipated slave, called Mossador.
 In a 2019 interview with Australian publication IF Magazine Noi stated that executive producers David Benoiff and D.B Weiss liked his work on Season 4 so much they then wrote Mossador for him.